- A brief review on LAN Messenger

 LAN Messenger is a free program to chat and exchange files in small local networks.
 It’s serverless and has versions for Windows, Linux, and macOS.
 You can’t use it in different subnets or over the Internet because it is not a client-server.

 Unfortunately, the program development stopped, the very last version was released on July 25, 2012:

 2. A brief review on LAN Messenger problems

-We should admit that LAN Messenger deals well with its main function: it connects couple dozens of employees in a small local network quickly and for free.
+We should admit that LAN Messenger deals well with its main function: it connects a couple of dozens of employees in a small local network quickly and for free.

-Unfortunately, the program installer requires elevated privileges and do not have a digital signature:
+Unfortunately, the program installer requires elevated privileges and does not have a digital signature:

 Without administrator rights, you can’t launch LAN Messenger and there is no portable version.
 The setup file requires elevated privileges because of two reasons: by default, the program is installed in the "\Program Files":

-+ it adds all TCP and UDP ports for lmc.exe application to Windows Brandmauer exception list.
++ it adds all TCP and UDP ports for the lmc.exe application to the Windows Brandmauer exception list.

 2.2.
 Messenger does not see other computers in the network